jobe3774/mbpv/README.md

 # mbpv - modbus photovoltaic (unit reader)
-A  [raspend](https://github.com/jobe3774/raspend) based application for reading out current values of my pv-unit via Modbus.
+A  [raspend](https://github.com/jobe3774/raspend) based application for reading out current values of my PV-units inverters via Modbus-TCP.
+The values then are exposed as JSON via HTTP, so they can be displayed in a user interface like shown below.

 For Modbus communication it uses [pyModbusTCP](https://github.com/sourceperl/pyModbusTCP).